 There is no definitive origin identified for the Falchion sword.
 Some say that it originated from some sharp farming tools but other historians disagree.
 However, historians do agree on a few things about the Falchion sword.

-The most common construction of a Falchion sword is a wooden grip with iron or steel blade.
-And these types of weapons were mass produced during the medieval ages.
+The most common construction of a Falchion sword is a wooden grip with an iron or steel blade.
+And these types of weapons were mass-produced during the medieval ages.
 They also agreed that the construction of the Falchion was similar to that of a long sword, and the earliest Falchions were made of iron that has a lower carbon content.

 Historical evidence shows that Falchion swords are weapons that were also used by nobility, although it was not clearly indicative if they were used by knights.
 Nonetheless, historians believe that it developed as a special weapon designed to penetrate armours made of leather and chain mail.

-Studies show that this coincides with the great decline during the 16th century, which was an aftermath of most weapons inability to penetrate plated armours.
+Studies show that this coincides with the great decline during the 16th century, which was an aftermath of most weapons’ inability to penetrate plated armours.
 Nonetheless, Falchion swords were believed to be secondary swords among knights as they could produce deep wounds and cut through lightly armoured enemies.

-It may be beneficial for one-on-one combat but not very favourable in the battlefield, which is why the Falchion is only a secondary weapon for knights.
+It may be beneficial for one-on-one combat but not very favourable on the battlefield, which is why the Falchion is only a secondary weapon for knights.
 Another disadvantage is its length.
 Most Falchion swords are short which required close-range combat.
 Soldiers needed to allow their opponents to close the distance between them before they could make a chopping action that would cause damage, putting themselves in danger.